Criminal Defenses in Florida: Understanding Lack of Intent

 Lack of intent also cannot be used as a defense to strict liability offenses.
 For a strict liability offense, the prosecution is not required to prove the defendant's criminal intent, only that the defendant did the act.

-General and Specific Intent Crime in Tampa
+General and Specific Intent Crime in Florida

 Some states make a distinction between general and specific intent crimes.